Which is better for self defense? Judo or Brazilian jiu-jitsu? I saw this question on Quora and I had to add my two cents.

 The potential problem with judo is that you won’t learn enough ground grappling.

-The throws work though even without a gi.
+The throws work even without a gi.
 In fact I will tell you a story below related to that.
 But if you are curious here is a cool video that shows judo throws being done in MMA.

 BJJ for self defense?